-More specifically, the system will never be blocked for endless loop, which means the Timer $T=2^{v+k}t$ in the \textit{Viewchange} phase cannot be infinity, where $t<<\infty$.
-Therefore, it is important to ensure there always exists at least one agreement (process) to be achieved through the consensus in a finite round before times out.
-Thus, there exists one certain round which makes enough delegates receive more than threshold signatures within the specified time.
+More specifically, the system will never be blocked for an endless loop, which means the Timer $T=2^{v+k}t$ in the \textit{Viewchange} phase cannot be infinite, where $t<<\infty$.
+It is important to ensure that there always exists at least one agreement (process) to be achieved in a finite round before the timeout.
+Therefore, there exists one certain round which makes enough delegates receive sufficient (more than the threshold) signatures within the specified time.
 Consequently, we conclude the lemma of liveness in dBFT as follows: